 Conditioning the roots of your hair is not recommended but if you do apply conditioner to the scalp extra care should be taken to remove any traces of the conditioner.
 This is because silicone wax residue can attract bacteria to the scalp and leave it feeling itchy and at risk of infection.

 Worried that you have a build-up of silicone in your hair?
-For an effective, natural way to remove stubborn silicones, wash your hair with our Clarifying Vitamin Shampoo.
-This detoxing shampoo is rich in plant-oils which nourish the hair and scalp whilst reducing impurities.
-Follow with Clarifying Vitamin Conditioner, an anti-build-up, silicone-free conditioner for all hair types.
+For an effective, natural way to remove stubborn silicones, wash your hair with our Quinoa & Artichoke Shampoo.
+This frizz-fighting shampoo removes build-up and is rich in plant oils which nourish the hair and scalp.
+Follow with Quinoa & Artichoke Conditioner, a shine-boosting, silicone-free conditioner for all hair types.

 3. SILICONES MASK PROBLEMS